How To Unclog Your Pores

 To effectively exfoliate your face:

 Baking soda is able to gently cleanse and exfoliate your skin while still giving it the deep clean it needs sometimes.
-Not only does it cleanse what is already there, but baking soda can also balance the PH level in your skin by neutralizing it.
-A balanced PH level means less acne breakouts and dryness.
+Baking soda can also balance the PH level in your skin by neutralizing it, which. means less acne breakouts and dryness.
 By helping to remove dead skin cells and buildup in your pores, baking soda is a great ingredient for prevention and unclogging of pores.
+A baking soda cleanser can give your face the deep pore clean that it needs.
+While penetrating your pores to cleanse from dirt and oil, it will avoid further irritation to dry spots and exfoliate at the same time as it conditions dry areas.

 People are most likely to get clogged pores in areas that are heavy sebum producers, such as around the nose.
 If you've tried washing your face regularly and are still unsure how to unclog pores on your nose, try a pore strip.
 Unlike picking at your pores to remove blackheads, these strips are much more effective at instantly removing blackheads and can even minimize the appearance of pores with continued use.